Thadkapally-Saikiran/Chili-Plant-Disease-Diagnosis/README.md

    git clone https://github.com/Thadkapally-Saikiran/Chili-Plant-Disease-Diagnosis.git

   - Go to the directory
-  - Run the index.html file
+  - Keep a separate directory for Models,
   - Start Exploring!!